-Book is organized alphabetically by parent’s name, so when I read Ajay Piramal’s letter first, I found it too preachy and too generic only to discover that this is going to repeat for most of the letters.
+The book Legacy is organized alphabetically by parent’s name.
+So when I read Ajay Piramal’s letter first, I found it too preachy and too generic.
+Only to discover that this is going to repeat for most of the letters.
 I liked Capt Gopinath’s letter as his words were quite grounded and not much jargon was used.
-I loved the fact that Jatin Das refused to call it a letter and at most agreed to call it a Note to his daughter Nandita, and his note was the most personal note that I found in the book.
-Renuka Ramnath’s journey through her letter was a revelation to me and I loved the fun element in Zia Mody’s letter.
+I loved the fact that Jatin Das refused to call it a letter.
+And at most agreed to call it a Note to his daughter Nandita.
+And his note was the most personal note that I found in the book.
+Renuka Ramnath’s journey through her letter was a revelation to me.
+I loved the fun element in Zia Mody’s letter.

 What is common in all the letters is their language, making it appear that the letters have been written not by the parents themselves but either by the author or some ghostwriter.
-Most of these people communicate publicly and if you hear them speak regularly, you know it is not their language and all of them cannot be equally formal in their conversation with their child.
-Let me take an example, Narayana Murthy is always refers to his wife as Sudha and never just my wife, and that shows his sheer respect for her as an individual, here she is referred only as your mother – just like every other father in the book.
+Most of these people communicate publicly.
+And if you hear them speak regularly, you know it is not their language.
+And all of them cannot be equally formal in their conversation with their child.
+Let me take an example, Narayana Murthy is always referring to his wife as Sudha.
+And never just my wife.
+That shows his sheer respect for her as an individual.
+Here she is referred only as your mother – just like every other father in the book.

 I found it unbelievable that none of them had any issues whatsoever with either their kids or parents.
 Each of them is like a Rajshri film’s family where everyone is pure as gold and has only good things to share.
 All their kids are grounded and down to earth, all of them are responsible and all they have to tell them is to follow their own passion, which most of them are already doing.
-Having said that, this book did tell me something very re-assuring, like all parents these parents also fiercely guard their relationship with their children.
-They do not share their real relationship with the rest of the world and definitely not make it available for public consumption.
+Having said that, this book did tell me something very reassuring, like all parents these parents also fiercely guard their relationship with their children.
+They do not share their real relationship with the rest of the world.
+And definitely not make it available for public consumption.